alexlance/userd/README.md

-userd v1.18
+userd v1.19
 ===========

 Debian/Ubuntu/CentOS user management
 ------------------------------------

+    The simple alternative to user account management on Linux.

-    Userd gathers user account information from the specified git repository, then administrates the Linux accounts and their ssh access across particular servers.
+    Userd gathers user account definitions from a git repository, then administrates Linux user accounts and ssh access.

 ### Installation